The PropTech Guide to Workplaces [UPDATED JUNE 2021]

 2. Baby Boomers: born 1946 to 1964

-Boomers created more competition in the workplace as women and minorities began to take on jobs previously held only by white men.
+Boomers created more competition in the workplace as women and minorities began to take on jobs previously held only by white, middle class men.
 They didn’t have access to technology that enabled them to work from home, so they are often thought to be less supportive of flexible work policies.

 3. Generation X: born 1965 to 1980